 The NEMOS Wave Energy Converter

-NEMOS is an innovative system for generating electricity from ocean waves.
-The incoming energy is absorbed by an elongated floating body and transmitted to a generator by a belt system.
-Performing its motion on a curved trajectory and being controlled by the directly coupled generator, the floaters hydro-mechanical efficiency is far above standard technology.
-The system can be adjusted to changing environmental conditions so that energy output is maximized and loads are limited.
-To protect the system in heavy storms, the floater can be lowered to a depth with calmer waters.
+The NEMOS Wave Energy Converter is an innovative system for generating electricity from ocean waves.
+The incoming energy is absorbed by an elongated floating body and transmitted to a generator by a spring-loaded belt drive.
+Performing its motion on a curved trajectory relative to an underwater reaction structure, the systems hydro-mechanical efficiency is far above standard technology.
+The system can be adjusted in size to different environmental conditions so that energy output is maximized and loads are limited.
+The design aims for a multi-megawatt array when deployed in energy-rich locations.

 Since 2010: Tank tests in research facilities

 Comprehensive tank tests are the basis of all NEMOS wave energy development activities.
 Under controlled conditions, the hydro-mechanical interaction between floater and waves can be investigated in order to improve control algorithms and maximize the harvested energy.

 The step from tank tests to real environmental conditions is a big one.
 The NEMOS team challenged its own technology over several years by carrying out scale tests in Denmark`s Limfjord.
 At 1:10 and 1:5 model scales, the NEMOS system exhibited high efficiency, robustness and automated operation.

 To analyze the efficiency of the power conversion path and gain experience in assembling and operating large components, a full scale PTO test bench was installed at the University of Duisburg-Essen.
 The simulation data verified the theoretical power predictions.

 Currently the team is focussing on the installation of a large scale prototype in the North Sea.
 With a floater displacing more than 10m³ water and a fully equipped research station on an independent structure nearby, the system will generate enough energy to supply several households with electricity.